madisonisfan/mealplanner-react/README.md

 - [View Meal Planner app edited to be integrated with Meal Planner server](https://github.com/madisonisfan/meaplanner-react-integration)
 - [View Meal Planner server edited to be integrated with Meal Planner web app](https://github.com/madisonisfan/meaplanner-server-integration)

-## My Inspiration
-For almost my entire life I've had a passion for health and fitness.
-Like most people, I found it difficult to find healthy foods that I enjoy and to stay consistent with healthy eating.
-My goal is to create a place for people to go where they can organize their weekly meal plans, and be motivated by the community integrated with the site.
-To help with finding food options for everyone, I created a feature that allows anyone to add a recipe to the site.
-With everyone adding recipes, there would be an extensive list of food.

-## Features
-- Recipe Page: Here, users can view all recipes and sort the recipes by meal type (ex: Breakfast).
-From here, users can also choose to add a recipe to the site, and favorite recipes from the lists.
-- Mealplan Page: This page is where users can view and edit their meal plan for the week.
-- Blog: To create a community, I added a blog feature that allows users to interact with each other.
-People can create posts and view and comment on each other's posts.
-- Profile Page: Here users can view and edit their details, such as recipes

 <!--